AJ Tracey: 2020–present: Secure the Bag! 2 and Flu Game

 On 6 October 2020, Tracey released the tracklist for his sixth EP, Secure the Bag!
 2 on Twitter and was later released on 27 November 2020.
 The EP debuted at number 75 on the UK Albums Charts.

 On 4 February 2021, Tracey featured on the track "Bringing It Back" by Digga D. The song topped the UK Chart's Official Trending Chart and debuted at number 5 on the UK Singles Chart.
 On 16 April 2021, Tracey released his second studio album titled Flu Game, which includes singles such as "Dinner Guest", "West Ten", "Anxious" and "Bringing It Back".
 Five hours prior to the release of the album, AJ released the single "Little More Love" as well as releasing a music video on YouTube.
 On 26 August 2021, Tracey was featured on the Gorillaz track "Jimmy Jimmy" from their Meanwhile EP.

 In 2023, he received the Brits Billion Award by the British Phonographic Industry for achieving over 1 billion career streams in the UK, and released the fourth instalment in the Wifey Riddim series, his first track as lead artist since 2022.

 On 25 December 2024, Canadian singer Nelly Furtado released "Showstopper" as fourth single from her album 7, remixed and featuring Tracey.

 On February 12, 2025, Tracey and singer Jorja Smith released the single "Crush", which heavily samples American singer Brandy's 2002 Full Moon album track "Love Wouldn't Count Me Out".
 The single peaked at number 23 on the UK Singles Chart, becoming Tracey's highest peaking single since "Little More Love" peaked at number 21 in 2021.
+The single was nominated for Song of the Year at the 2026 MOBO Awards.

 On May 20, 2025, a new series starring Tracey and his cousin Big Zuu called "Big Zuu and AJ Tracey's Rich Flavours" was released on Sky Max.
 The 3-part show consisted of the pair travelling to Seoul, various parts of Scotland, and New York City.